 Mickey Mouse and Disneyland are part of the fabric of the American experience.
 In the 21st Century, few young people know what the Baby Boomer generation understands without explanation: the name Disney is more than a corporate logo.

-The Disney Family Museum sets out to chronicle the life and achievements of Walt Disney.
-It doesn't present a history of the corporation or provide Disney-style entertainment.
+Walt Disney Family Museum sets out to chronicle the life and achievements of Walt Disney.
+It doesn't present a history of the corporation or provides Disney-style entertainment.

 In fact, the museum is entirely separate from the company that bears the Disney logo.

 What You'll Find at the Disney Family Museum

 The Disney Family Museum is not a "Disney" museum full of cartoons and rides.
 Instead, it tells the story of a man who was first and foremost a storyteller himself.
 If you don't want to hear about Walt Disney all day and learn about his life, this place isn't for you.

 On the other hand, if you'd go positively giddy watching some of Disney's earliest short films.
 Or feel faint while seeing one of the original multiplane cameras used to make Snow White and the Seven Dwarfs.
 Or be happy reading this animation note for the seven dwarfs: "Dopey: Droopy effect in all clothing,” then this is the place for you.

 The museum's ten permanent galleries are in chronological order.
 Exhibits bear the distinctive Disney style and include the earliest known drawings of Mickey Mouse and a specially commissioned, 12-foot-diameter model of the Disneyland of Walt’s imagination, with attractions he developed himself.

 There are moments of "wow" when you're looking at a wall of still drawings and realize that a few of them are actually moving.
 Or you might be looking at camera effects technician Herman Schulties' 1939-1939 notebook (which is cool enough) and realize that the screen next to it lets you browse through every page, digitized and augmented with matching film clips.